ehmprah/programming-guidebook.com/docs/a/tips-efficient-googling.md

 ---
 type: article
-title: 'The Most Important Skill for Programmers: Googling'
+title: 3 Tips for Efficient Googling
-chapter: 3.
-Tools of the trade
+chapter: 2.
+Helpful from the start
 weight: -1
 published: true
 ---

 It may sound a bit corny, but the most important skill for programmers and people who want to teach themselves something is the successful usage of a search engine.
 You're wondering if said is not true for every human in the twenty-first century?
 And of course you're completely right, this skill is one you should be honing anyway.
+Heck, we live in the information age, where it's not about knowing things but knowing where to find that knowledge quickly.s

-But as you're a programmer and learner or on the way to one or both, this is especially true for you.
+As you're a programmer and learner or on the way to one or both, this is especially true for you.
 In programming, how fast you're finding the information you seek can easily make a difference of hours if not days.
 And as time's the one thing we really don't have too much of, we should care about how efficiently we find information; not only to reach our goals faster, but also to have a lot less frustration and a lot more fun on the way.

 Before you start (learning) programming, you should consider how you can improve your googling skills.
 Apart from general usage tips (like [these](https://www.lifehack.org/articles/technology/20-tips-use-google-search-efficiently.html) or [these](http://www.informit.com/articles/article.aspx?p=1315437)) I recommend the following strategies: